COMPLIANCE

-The GDPR enforces this fundamental right by holding organizations accountable for the appropriate requesting, processing, storing, and transferring of sensitive personal data.
-Citizens are granted greater control over their data through privacy, consent, and legal authority.
-As such, businesses must adjust their data collection and data security practices to accommodate citizens’ rights and to ultimately comply with the GDPR.
+GDPR compliance requires the enforcement of this fundamental right by holding organizations accountable for the appropriate requesting, processing, storing, and transferring of sensitive personal data.
+As a result, Citizens are granted greater control over their data through privacy, consent, and legal authority.
+Maintaining GDPR compliance has become more important than ever and businesses must adjust their data collection and data security practices to accommodate citizens’ rights and to ultimately comply with the GDPR.

 Any organization that processes the personal data of EU citizens within an EU state, or offers goods and services to them, must comply with the GDPR.
 This pertains to collected, transmitted, stored, and analyzed data.
 If, for example, your retail business operates out of the United States but transacts an online sale with an EU citizen, it must protect the consumer’s information based on the conditions of the GDPR.